abilandz/NAT3054/Lecture_2/git.md

 Analogously, one copies the files in the other direction.

-This approach to copy files from one computer to another using Git is recommended if the size of files is not too large.
-Otherwise, an alternative is to use multi-stage version of **scp** via proxy jump.
-However, the Git approach has another important advantage &mdash; all copied files (and their different versions) are securely backup-ed in the Git repository, and can be retrieved any any time later.
+This approach to copying files from one computer to another using Git is recommended if the size of the files is not too large.
+Otherwise, an alternative is to use a multi-stage version of **scp** via proxy jump.
+However, the Git approach has another significant advantage &mdash; all copied files (and their different versions) are securely backed-up in the Git repository, and can be retrieved at any time later.